microsoft/terraform-provider-power-platform/README.md

 The Power Platform Terraform Provider allows managing environments and other resources within [Power Platform](https://powerplatform.microsoft.com/).

 > [!WARNING]
-> This code is experimental and provided solely for evaluation purposes.
-It is **NOT** intended for production use and may contain bugs, incomplete features, or other issues.
-Use at your own risk, as it may undergo significant changes without notice, and no guarantees or support are provided.
-By using this code, you acknowledge and agree to these conditions.
-Consult the documentation or contact the maintainer if you have questions or concerns.
+> This code is made available as a public preview.
+Features are being actively developed and may have restricted or limited functionality.
+You can test and use this code in production environments and scenarios, and provide feedback.
+Future updates may introduce breaking changes, but we follow [Semantic Versioning](https://semver.org/) to help mitigate this.
+The software may contain bugs, errors, or other issues that could cause service interruption or data loss.
+We recommend backing up your data and testing in non-production environments before using this software in production.
+Your feedback is valuable to us, so please share any issues or suggestions you encounter via GitHub issues.

 ## Using the Provider